saikats5/angular2app1/README.md

 styles can be used instead of styleUrls for inline styling

 selector by default is element it can be used as attribute and class selector

+string interpolation doesn't support multi-line, block expression(if for else), ternary operators can be used, resolve everything to string in the end